swjnch/SQL_Projects/Data Mart/Data Exploration.md

         ORDER BY demographic, age_band;

 ![image](https://user-images.githubusercontent.com/104596844/184913151-fbd12c9d-d478-4a26-903f-27b93ba8fd31.png)

+In each of the demographics, Retirees have the most retail sales.
+The primary reason could be the ease of internet usage among Middle age and young adults.

 15. Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?